You have an attractive, feature rich website. Yet you wait and wonder – ‘Why isn’t there an obvious improvement in business and traffic?’

-For businesses today, the presence of a website is vital to appearing legit in the minds of your audience.
+The presence of a website for a small business is vital for appear legit in the minds of your audience.
 But that’s only part of the puzzle.

 Smart Design can turn a good website into a memorable one!

-A one page website or a deep dive one, if it looks well designed, your audience will perceive that you’re a professional who has the means- enough clients and enough income.
+A simple website or a deep dive one, if it looks well designed, your audience will perceive that you’re a professional who has the means- enough clients and enough income.

 A positive perception is half the battle won!

 Design principles used effectively, hook your audience, help them embrace your brand and initiate them into action.
-But design has to be approached with the user in mind – not just a visual delight but a much more well rounded problem solving approach.
+But designing a website has to be approached with the user in mind – not just a visual delight but a much more well rounded problem solving approach.

-For entrepreneurs looking to increase their online visibility and garner customer attention, having an understanding of basic website design principles is an advantage.
-Whether you create a DIY website, work with a designer, are considering starting one or still need some more convincing to begin, constantly evaluate your website against the following best design practices for a better outcome.
+Whether you make your own website, work with a designer, are considering starting one or still need some more convincing to begin, constantly evaluate your website against the following best design practices for a better outcome.

 Your website isn’t about your product.
 It’s about your customers’ needs.